Government agencies use ABR data to help with policy development for the delivery of community support services, education programs and surveys.

 Users have welcomed this new service and are pleased that it has resulted in a simpler process for creating new account records.

-The Department of Tourism, Major Events, Small Business and the Commonwealth Games (DTESB) was looking to:
+The Queensland Government’s Office of Small Business (part of the Department of Employment, Small Business and Training) was looking to:

 They were specifically interested in:

-By connecting to the ABR, DTESB was able to pull a suite of customer data and apply it to the customer record to:
+By connecting to the ABR, staff were able to pull a suite of customer data and apply it to the customer's record to:

-DTESB recognised savings that would have otherwise been spent on manually obtaining, inputting and maintaining customer information or opportunities missed through poor quality customer data.
+The agency recognised savings that would have otherwise been spent manually obtaining, inputting and maintaining customer information or opportunities missed through poor data quality.